r0nn13g/Kickstream-Pro/README.md

-# Kickster for Kick Live Streaming
+# Kicksta for Kick Live Streaming
 Keep tabs on your favorite live streamers recent titles, followers, when they go live and viewer count all in one place.
 Still a work in progress!

 ## Instructions to run app Locally